calniotrey/stellaris-list-extender/README.md

 # Stellaris List EXtender
 This mod is a utility mod.
 It adds functions to allow modders to use lists of variables or event_targets and to sort them.
-It also allows modders to get the value of a trigger condtion (such as income, or amount of minerals in the reserve) stored into a variable.
+It also allows modders to get the value of a trigger condition (such as income, or amount of minerals in the reserve) stored into a variable.
 See "Examples" for some examples of what you can do.

 ## Requirements
 None